koii-network/docs/quickstart/hello-world/task.md

 ## `fetchSubmission()`

-Upon task completion, the generated results or work will be stored on either IPFS or NeDB.
-To access the stored data, this method retrieves it from the respective storage location.
+Upon task completion, the generated results or work will be stored on either <Tooltip text="IPFS"/> or <Tooltip text="NeDB"/> To access the stored data, this method retrieves it from the respective storage location.
 As we have stored our value `Hello World` to NeDB, we will fetch it using the `namespaceWrapper.storeGet()` method.

 To do the same, update `fetchSubmission()` with the code block below: